 - One “Sarah Shay Memorial Scholarship” and one “Michael Donta Memorial Scholarship” will be awarded each year to graduating high school female and male, who meet the scholarship criteria, to put toward post-secondary education expenses.

-- The scholarships will be awarded on a one-time basis each spring, beginning in spring 2014.
+- The scholarships will be awarded on a one-time basis each spring.

-- Recipients will be announced by the Office of the Attorney General, in conjunction with PAC and NADDI, in May of 2014.
+- Recipients are announced by the Office of the Attorney General, in conjunction with PAC and NADDI.

 - Typed essay detailing how prescription drug abuse has touched your life